lenis2000/RMT_Spring_2016/README.md

 4. Universality of random matrix asymptotics.
 5. (optional, depending on time available) Discrete analogues of random matrix models: random permutations, random tilings, interacting particle systems.

+**References.** There are three main textbooks which will be used in the course.
+It is not required to buy any of them to successfully participate in the course.

+1. Mehta, M.L.
+"Random Matrices".
+2. Anderson, G.W., Guionnet, A. and Zeitouni, O. "An introduction to random matrices".
+3. Pastur, L. and Shcherbina, M. "Eigenvalue Distribution of Large Random Matrices".

 **Grading.** To receive grade, each student enrolled in the course is expected to take part in typing up the lecture notes, and make at least one 30-minute presentation on a reading assignment or on student's own research.
 The presentations will be mainly scheduled in the end of February and in the end of the semester.

 Possible reading assignments: